UrbanAnalyst/dodgr/README.md

-Third, `dodgr` goes beyond the functionality of comparable packages through including routines to aggregate flows throughout a network, through specifying origins, destinations, and flow densities.
-Or even apply a network dispersal model from a set of origin points only.
+Third, `dodgr` goes beyond the functionality of comparable packages through including routines to aggregate flows throughout a network, through specifying origins, destinations, and flow densities between each pair of points.
+Alternatively, flows can be aggregated according to a network dispersal model from a set of origin points and associated densities, and a user-specified dispersal model.

 ## Installation